Ways to Give

 The Office of Institutional Advancement staff is available to assist you and your professional advisor in planning just the right gift.
 Contact us at 859-344-3344, 800-825-4557, or by e-mail at firstname.lastname@example.org.

-Outright gifts are used to meet the College's current needs, helping us with our mission to educate disciplined thinkers and ethical leaders and are the most popular way to show support for the College.
+Outright gifts are used to meet the University's current needs, helping us with our mission to educate disciplined thinkers and ethical leaders and are the most popular way to show support for the University.
 The most common outright gifts come in the form of cash, check, money order, credit card charge, securities, real estate and/or personal property.

-Transferring or purchasing securities are particularly attractive ways to contribute to the College, as you are entitled to tax deductions for the full-market value of the security, while benefiting from not paying sales fees or income tax on the gain.
+Transferring or purchasing securities are particularly attractive ways to contribute to the University, as you are entitled to tax deductions for the full-market value of the security, while benefiting from not paying sales fees or income tax on the gain.
+For instructions on how to donate securities to Thomas More University download this form.

-Many companies and organizations will match investments you make to Thomas More College.
+Many companies and organizations will match investments you make to Thomas More University.
 To find out if your company has a matching gift policy, click here.

-There are number of ways the Office of Institutional Advancement can assist in aligning your financial and estate planning with the Thomas More College's educational mission.
+There are number of ways the Office of Institutional Advancement can assist in aligning your financial and estate planning with the Thomas More University's educational mission.
 Click here to learn more.

-10% from all temporarily restricted funds raised by the College for capital purposes during any fiscal year will be allocated to offset fundraising activities.
+10% from all temporarily restricted funds raised by the University for capital purposes during any fiscal year will be allocated to offset fundraising activities.